House Budget Proposes $500 Billion Medicare Cut to Fund Tax Breaks for the Rich

 As does the bitter, internecine fight it’s already sparked.
 Moderate Republicans are decrying the bill’s austerity, even as House conservatives demand even steeper spending cuts as an end in themselves.

 While the House moderates rolled over during the Trumpcare fight, there’s reason to think they’ll be harder to appease this time round.
 For one thing, the president just taught them that he is perfectly comfortable with throwing them under the bus.
 For another, the moderates have basic political and procedural realities on their side: The 2011 Budget Control Act places a hard limit on annual defense and domestic discretionary spending.
-The House budget would exceed the statutory cap on military spending by $84 billion.
+The House budget would exceed the statutory cap on military spending by tens of billions of dollars.
 Republicans can’t exceed those caps through reconciliation.
 Which is to say, unless they’re willing to abolish the filibuster, they need Democratic votes.
 And no Democrat will want to cooperate on a budget this draconian.

 Nor, by all indications, will 50 Senate Republicans.